TMJ: Causes, Symptoms, and Treatment

 Based on this evaluation, Dr. Bader can advise you as to whether your problems may be helped by neuromuscular occlusal therapy.
 If you are a good candidate, the next phase of diagnosis consists of models, photographs, and electronic measurements of your jaw movement, TMJ, muscle tension and activity, and occlusion using the K7 Jaw Tracking computer.

 Usually the most effective treatment involves coordination with other specialists including ENT (ear, nose, and throat), chiropractic, physical therapy, massage therapy practitioners.
-We will review treatment options after a description of the anatomy and pathology of this very complex area.This post is a sponsored collaboration between Ted Filandrianos and Boston magazine's advertising department.
+We will review treatment options after a description of the anatomy and pathology of this very complex area.This is a paid partnership between Ted Filandrianos and Boston Magazine's City/Studio